wp-plugins/alipay-for-woocommerce/readme.txt

 <strong>Alipay doesn't show up on the checkout page, why?</strong>

 If the main currency of your store is not Chinese Yuan, please make sure you set the exchange rate through <strong>Woocommerce -> Settings -> Payment Gateways -> Alipay</strong> page .

+<strong>I got an ILLEGAL_PARTNER error when placing order?</strong>

+Please make sure your account is registered at www.alipay.com, this plugin doesn't support account from global.alipay.com.

 <strong>I got an ILLEGAL_PARTNER_EXTERFACE error when placing order?</strong>